dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 load_factor
 </pre>

-For claims interpreted as data center IT or site load, the processed dataset translates reported capacity into estimated grid load using the assigned PUE assumption.
+For entries interpreted as data center IT or site load, the processed dataset translates reported capacity into estimated grid load using the assigned PUE assumption.
 Annual electricity use is then estimated from the interpreted grid load and the assigned load factor:

 <pre>
 estimated TWh/year = interpreted_grid_load_mw × load_factor × 8,760 / 1,000
 </pre>

-Backup power permits and reactor capacity claims are not treated as data center grid load unless a separate IT load, site load, or grid-connection capacity is reported.
+Backup power permits and reactor capacity entries are not treated as data center grid load unless a separate IT load, site load, or grid-connection capacity is reported.
 This is why some projects may show a reported capacity but no estimated grid load.

 The assumptions follow the standard data center energy accounting distinction between IT equipment energy and total facility energy.
 Shehabi et al. use Power Usage Effectiveness (PUE) to translate IT equipment energy into total data center energy and report typical PUE values of 1.2 for hyperscale facilities, 1.7 for high-end data centers, 1.9 for mid-tier data centers, 2.0 for localized data centers and 2.5 for server rooms.
 The assumptions file used for this tracker applies PUE and load-factor values by broad project type, including hyperscale, AI/HPC and colocation categories.